 The hike to the cabin starts at the Kleinrivier reception and ascends quickly before undulating between valleys and ridges.
 Good fitness is required (though the lodge can transport your gear).
 There’s also a shorter walk, the Winterhoek Trail, which starts at the cabin and makes a loop around a nearby peak.

 Kleinrivier Wilderness is 75 kilometres from Port Elizabeth along the R75 and then Cockscomb Road (gravel).
-The reception and camping ground are accessible by sedan but Stone Mountain Lodge is only accessible by hike or a 1,5-hour 4×4 track.
-It costs R2000 per night (sleeps seven) with a R500 service fee.
+The reception and camping ground is accessible by sedan but Stone Mountain Lodge is only accessible by hike or a 1.5-hour 4×4 track.
+It costs R200 each per night for a campsite visit of 10 guests at a time, R440 per person for a private cabin sleeping 2 people, R1 420 for a 6-sleeper cottage and R3 520 per night for an 8-sleeper luxury tented camp.

 2. Wolwekrans Eco Lodge